pankaj358/leetcode-solution/bit-manupulation/README.md

 ### Observations
   - Find unique element while other elements are present in array as even times.
   - Find unique element while other elements are present in array as odd times. should be greater than 3
+  - N & (N - 1) tric | to find out the 2's power | Power of 2's always has count as 1